pmary/data-structure-in-javascript/README.md

 The worst case scenario is a problem that is intractable.
 Meaning that there is no algorithm that can solve it in a realistic amount of time.
 It is important to be able to distinguish between those problems, those that have solutions and those that do not.

+In the end, there are often many ways to solve a problem.
 There will often be trade-offs that we will need to identify and decide upon.
-In the end, there are often many ways to solve a problem.
-Finding a solution and then deciding whether it is a good one are tasks that we will do over and over again.
+This is a tasks that we will do over and over again.

 # 1.7 Review of Basic JavaScript

+In this section, we will review the basis of this programming language.
+If you are new to JavaScript or need more information, don't hesitate to consult a resource such as the dedicated section on the  [Mozilla Developer Network](https://developer.mozilla.org/en/docs/Web/JavaScript).
+The goal is to familiarize yourself with the language and reinforce the central concepts.